 But to truly provide these members with the value PPAI felt it could offer, PPAI decided to create an online community, Promo Connect, powered by Higher Logic.

-Before Promo Connect, members interacted in dispersed social media groups that PPAI didn’t own or manage.
-PPAI wanted to incorporate that value into membership.
-And with community, it could provide a safer and more secure platform than social media for peer-to-peer learning.
+But before Promo Connect, members interacted in dispersed social media groups that PPAI didn’t own or manage.
+Promotional Products Association International wanted to incorporate that value into membership.
+And with the community, it could provide a safer and more secure platform than social media for peer-to-peer learning.

 Improved Knowledge of Members/Member Data

 Another goal of drawing members from social media into the community was to gain insight.
 PPAI could hear members’ needs and get more data from their activity using a channel PPAI owned and managed.
 Also, PPAI was well-connected on social media with members at the executive level but felt a gap when it came to those actually doing the work.

 Relevance in the Field

 Any organization has relevance on its mind, and PPAI was also looking to the future.
 Along with giving members a place to connect, Promo Connect would be a valuable indicator of industry trends.